thin fashion models

 3 skinny models

-In this section, I’ll share my observations on the thinness of models and how experienced individuals in the fashion industry are taking steps to address this long-standing problem.
+In this section, I’ll share my observations on model thinness and how experienced individuals in the fashion industry are taking steps to address this long-standing problem.

 Shocking thinness of models